japila-books/spark-sql-internals/docs/logical-operators/LogicalRelation.md

 refresh(): Unit
 ----

-NOTE: `refresh` is part of link:spark-sql-LogicalPlan.adoc#refresh[LogicalPlan Contract] to refresh itself.
+NOTE: `refresh` is part of spark-sql-LogicalPlan.md#refresh[LogicalPlan Contract] to refresh itself.

-`refresh` requests the link:spark-sql-BaseRelation-HadoopFsRelation.adoc#location[FileIndex] of a `HadoopFsRelation` <<relation, relation>> to refresh.
+`refresh` requests the spark-sql-BaseRelation-HadoopFsRelation.md#location[FileIndex] of a `HadoopFsRelation` <<relation, relation>> to refresh.

-NOTE: `refresh` does the work for link:spark-sql-BaseRelation-HadoopFsRelation.adoc[HadoopFsRelation] relations only.
+NOTE: `refresh` does the work for spark-sql-BaseRelation-HadoopFsRelation.md[HadoopFsRelation] relations only.